MarkHoreni/SOC-Class-Project/SOC_Writeup.md

 ##  Timing and Dataflow

-The goal of this project is to perform **real-time** inference, which necessitates that the data consumption rate equals the data ingest rate.
-The system is fully pipelined (see Figure 2), and the longest single processing step is the layer 1 PEs at 16 clock cycles (the operation of the PE is described in more depth in Section 3.1).
+The goal of this project is to perform **real-time** inference, which necessitates that the data consumption rate equals the data production rate.
+The system is fully pipelined (see Figure 2), and the longest single processing step is the layer 1 PEs at 16 clock cycles (the operation of the PE is described in more depth in Section 4.1).
 Therefore, the core clock must run at 16 times the rate of the sample clock.

 The spikifiers integrate the mixed RF signal during the negative phase of a 10